-Most cultivars will grow to 8 to 12 feet tall and almost as wide as they are tall.
+Most cultivars will grow to 8 to 12 feet tall and almost as wide.
 In some protected areas mature plants may reach up to 20 feet tall.
 Some dwarf cultivars stay as low as 3 to 5 feet.

 Oleanders grow at a medium to rapid pace, producing 1 to 2 feet or more of growth per year.
 Established plants that have been damaged by cold will regrow very quickly from the base.